Photos and recipes by Holly Roberts Walker

 ⅔ cup brown sugar (packed)

 1 -2 T. salt

-In a 22 quart roaster pan set to 250 degrees.
+In a 22-quart roaster pan set to 250 degrees.
 Roast/stew for 3-5 hours.
 To each Quart jar add 2 Tablespoons of lemon juice.
 For a Pint jar add 1 Tablespoon of lemon juice.
-Can immediately while liquid is hot using water bath method for 40 minutes leaving ½” headspace.
+Can immediately while the liquid is hot using the water bath method for 40 minutes leaving ½” headspace.